Why Use In-Text Citations?

 Treat group authors as individual authors in in-text citations, but instead of the author’s last name, include the name of the group.

 Claustrophobia afflicts one in five Britons (The Surrey Group, 2003).

 Even when some central information is missing from a website (e.g., no author, date, or webpage title), you may still cite it as a source if you use the correct formatting.
 For information on how to cite a website with missing information, visit the APA Style Blog post on Missing Pieces.

 Citing social media sources

-For a more comprehensive explanation of social media citations guidelines, visit the APA Style Blog post on How to Cite Social Media in APA Style.
+For a more comprehensive explanation of social media citation guidelines, visit the APA Style Blog post on How to Cite Social Media in APA Style.

-And when submitting your finished AP document to journals or for a class assignment, be sure to get academic editing and research paper proofreading.
+And when submitting your finished AP document to journals or for a class assignment, be sure to get professional English editing services, including academic editing, manuscript editing, and research paper editing services.
 Professional editors with experience in APA, AMA, MLA, and other popular style guides will make sure that your document’s citations and references conform to the journal of your choice.

 Wordvice provides a variety of other articles on topics such as the number of references your manuscript should contain, different citation styles if your target style does not use APA, and how to paraphrase correctly when citing sources in your paper, as well as more general advice on how to write research papers on the Wordvice academic resources website.